Properties of the Least Squares Temporal Difference learning algorithm: The Episodic version of LSTD

 We will now start by giving a design-based variant for the algorithm.
 All transitions in a terminating MRP can be described using a rectangular matrix $P_t$, where the last column is meant to denote termination.
 We assume in the following that the starting state of the MRP is the first state.
 We also assume that the matrix $P_t$ is such that the MRP will always eventually terminate.
 We first need to construct a state distribution $\Xi$.
 To do this, we append the row $[1, 0 \dots 0]$ to the matrix $P_t$, producing the square matrix $P_a$, which assumes that the MRP restarts after reaching the termination state.
 Now, the diagonal entries of the matrix $\Xi$ are the entries of the left eigenvector of $P_a$ which corresponds to eigenvalue one.
 Now we also construct another square matrix, $P$, which we obtain by appending the row $[0 \dots 0, 1]$ to the matrix $P_t$.
 This matrix assumes that the agent stays in the termination state forever.
 The intuition behind this is the following: the matrix $P$ describes the true dynamics of the MRP, but in order to have a meaningful state distribution we need to take into account the fact that we have multiple episodes -- hence the definition of the matrix $P_a$, which models restart.
-Having defined the above matrices, we may use the standard formula in the following way: $\qwl = \left(\qPd^\top \Xi (\qE - \gamma \qT)\qPd\right)^{-1} \qPd^\top \Xi \qrD$.
+Having defined the above matrices, we may use the standard formula in the following way.

 Here, we assume that the last feature vector (i.e.\ the one corresponding to the state modelling termination) is zero.
-By definition, the final element of $\qrD$ is also zero.
+By definition, the final element of $R$ is also zero.

 It can be seen that the sample-based variant is the same as in the case of one long trajectory, except for the additional summation over the episodes.
-We note we use here the fact that the termination state has the feature of zero (so that we can still use the matrix $\qD$ -- there is no subtraction in the last row, but it doesn't matter since the last state is the terminal state).
+We note we use here the fact that the termination state has the feature of zero (so that we can still use the matrix $D$ -- there is no subtraction in the last row, but it doesn't matter since the last state is the terminal state).
 The formula looks as follows, where the sum goes over episodes.